eric-brechemier/within/README.md

 and allow a stronger comparison of value with the `===` operator instead of a weaker comparison using `==` operator which results in type coercion.

-There is no particular advantage of `set()` compared with directly setting a value through `this`, except that the `set()` function remains accessible in all functions defined within the callback function provided as argument to `within()`, unlike `this` which varies as the calling context of each
+There is no particular advantage for `set()` compared with directly setting a value through `this`, except that the `set()` function remains accessible in all functions defined within the callback function provided as argument to `within()`, unlike `this` which varies as the calling context of each